eaeniko/Trybe/README.md

 ## Block 2 - Git, GitHub & Internet
 * Git & GitHub - What is and what is for
 * Git & GitHub - Learning the commands
-* Internet - Leraning how it works
+* Internet - Learning how it works

 ## Block 3 - Introduction HTML & CSS
 * Introduction HTML & CSS